 - At first you will receive fluids into your vein through an intravenous tube (IV).
-Soon, though, the doctors and nurses will ask you to start drinking liquids and then eat other foods.
+Soon after, you will be asked to start drinking liquids and eating foods.

 If there were problems during your surgery, or if you have bleeding, a lot of pain, or a fever, you may need to stay in the hospital longer.
 Your doctor or nurses will tell you how to care for yourself when you leave the hospital.